 The 2019 recipient of the Steven Fadul award is Erin Smith.
-Erin first came to the University in October of 2004, when she joined the Prostate Research lab as a professional research assistant.
+Erin first came to the University in October of 2004.
 After eight years of exemplary service as a PRA, she was promoted, in 2012, to direct the Research Histology Lab, a lab that she developed from the ground up, as well as the histology portion of the Histology Shared Resource for the Colorado Cancer Research Center.

 This year’s recipient of the Steven Fadul award is Nova Fong.
 She has served as a senior PRA with David Bentley for 24 years and has worked with him here in the Biochemistry and Molecular Genetics department for the past 20 years.
 Her hiring was, in his words, “the best strategic decision I have ever made in my scientific career” and how, not coincidentally, the Bentley lab’s most productive years have been since she joined the group.